changkun/gp/homeworks/constantin/7-dda2/README.md

 ```
 The submitted loss function uses similar weights as the losses from the Pytorch3D "deform dolphin" project.
 However, the N of samples taken from the source and dest mesh per iteration had to be increased for the best results.
 I played with the weights a lot, but modifying the N of iterations and N of samples had the biggest effects.
 Comparing the results was also not easy, since each training phase took quite a while to complete.
 While playing with the parameters, I had to reduce the samples taken by quite a lot.
 The Best Run (See above images) used 4000 iterations and took ~4h to complete on my system (i7 laptop CPU, Gigabyte Aero 15X).
+Note: I've added the code to also render the image and compute the loss between target and current rendered image.
+It can be enabled by also setting
+ENABLE_3D_RENDERING_LOSS=True.
+However, I cannot test this configuration due to computational limitations.
 ```

 2. Which part is the most time consuming for you to implement?